STNS/stns.github.io/advanced.en.md

 It's a common requirement to control who can access to a server with respect to organizational structure.
 Imagine such a case like that we want to give read and write privilege to ones in a division, and, at the same time, we want to add read-only privilege to ones in a department to which the division belong.

-STNS meets such a complicated requiment.
+STNS meets such a complicated requirement.

 ```toml
 [groups.department]